 Are you planning a trip to Nepal lately?
-Have you wondered about the things to do in Nepal?
-This post highlights the special things to do in Nepal other than mountaineering and/or trekking.
-This helps us promote Nepal for non trekkers.
+Have you wondered about the exciting things to do in Nepal?
+This post highlights the most incredible things to do in Nepal other than mountaineering and/or trekking.
+This helps us promote Nepal for non trekkers who are looking for tours in Nepal and other adventure activities.
+The most popular places for people seeking for history, adventure and nature are Kathmandu, Pokhara and Chitwan respectively.

 This article contains a lot of information about Nepal tour itinerary, trips, best time to visit and useful travel information.
-Below are 31 amazing things to do in Nepal.
+Below are 31 Exciting Things to do in Nepal.

 Explore the century old heritage of Kathmandu Valley in this half day tour.
 There are seven world heritage sites in Kathmandu, and exploring them is a must thing to do.
 These monuments date back to as far as the 5th Century and speak in volume of Nepal’s history and culture.